ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/gitlab/README.md

 multiple groups and projects.
 * **Operations** team tasked with applying policies as part of their work managing assets on GitLab.
-* **GitLab server admin** who wants to improve the security posture for their server.
+* **GitLab enterprise admin** who wants to improve the security posture for their server.

 ## Recommendations